kubernetes/cloud-provider-openstack/docs/using-cinder-csi-plugin.md

 ### Example Nginx application usage

-After perform above steps, you can try to create StorageClass, PersistentVolumeClaim and pod to consume it.
+After performing above steps, you can try to create StorageClass, PersistentVolumeClaim and pod to consume it.
 Try following command:

 ```kubectl -f examples/cinder-csi-plugin/nginx.yaml create```